 In many cases, you’ll be expected to work for a company for a certain amount of time before you can take advantage of a tuition program.
 Be sure to reach out to your human resources office to see if a program is available and how to apply.

-Here are the answers to a few commonly asked questions regarding student loans for adults:
+Here are the answers to a few commonly asked questions about student loans for adults:

 Is there an age limit for receiving federal student aid?